If your bore/well is not producing as much water as it used to, it may be silted up.

-That can be caused by drawing in dirt from the water bearing zones, depositing it down the bottom and blocking off some of the slotted casing, reducing the volume of water entering.
+That can be caused by drawing in dirt from the water bearing zones or flooding, depositing dirt and silt down the bottom and blocking off some of the slotted casing, reducing the volume of water entering.

 It can also severely affect most submersible pumps by blocking them up, wearing them out or burning out motors.